 1. Masons will create and line bricks from cement, sand, and water to encompass the pit,

 2. Bars from the iron will be assembled to establish the pit covering structure, which will then be covered with cement and gravel, and

 3. PVC piping and the appropriate connection pieces will be assembled to form the ventilation pipe.

-Community members will receive a proper hand washing plastic station and soap at the completion point of their latrines.
-Upon receipt of the station, community members will need to demonstrate to the committee proper hand washing technique learned at one of the health causeries.
-At this point, it is up to the beneficiary to decide which type of enclosure infrastructure they will add onto the top of the provided pit.
+Community members will receive a proper handwashing plastic station and soap at the completion point of their latrines.
+Upon receipt of the station, community members will need to demonstrate to the committee proper handwashing technique learned at one of the health causeries.
+At this point, it is up to the beneficiary to decide which type of enclosure infrastructure they will add to the top of the provided pit.